joonson/mlvu2020/README.md

 ### Assignments

-This repository contains the assignments.
+The notebooks should be run in Colab.
 If you have any questions, please send me an email.